 I know this is one of the frustrations of learning through DVDs and clinics.
 As a learner you are left wanting more, and not fully comprehending the concepts.
 Too often these DVDs and clinics provide too much fluff and not even specificity.
 I will do my best to fully detail Coach Lemanis’ coverage of transition defense along with my views on how you should teach transition defense.

-Defensive Transition by Andrej Lemanis
+Defensive Transition Ideas from Andrej Lemanis

 - Learning is also about going through the experience of “I don’t agree with that as a coach.”

 - To practice a 1,000 shots with no defense is useless.
 He considers one-on-one games to be shooting games.

 - The real skill in coaching is letting players play one-on-one and then step in when necessary to coach.

 - Players learn how to play by having coaches put them in situations where they learn how to play.

 - Speaking is a skill.
 It is something you bring to the group.
 It’s a way you help the team.
 Talking to your teammates and helping them stay organized is a way you help the team.

 - One of the things you need to sort out as a coach with your transition defense is what your offensive rebounding rules are going to be.
 That is a coach’s decision that must be taught.
 He has used a variety of concepts depending on his team’s strengths.
 For example he has allowed the 1, 2 and 3 players to make a decision.
 If they think they can get the offensive rebound then they are allowed to go to the offensive boards.
 He allows them to be decision-makers.

 - Anybody has anybody.
 You don’t run to your check.
 Transition defense is a scramble situation.